 Nara

-Visit the garden of the former Daijo-in temple, which has a vast garden (Nara)
+Visit the garden of the former Daijo-in Temple, which has a vast garden (Nara)

 There is a beautiful garden to the south of the Nara Hotel.There is a pond and greenery in the vast grounds.There is a small island floating in the pond and a red bridge.This is the garden of the former Daijo-in Temple.